awsdocs/amazon-ec2-user-guide/doc_source/troubleshooting-launch.md

 ### Cause<a name="troubleshooting-launch-capacity-description"></a>

-If you get an `InsufficientInstanceCapacity` error when you try to launch an instance or restart a stopped instance, AWS does not currently have enough available On\-Demand capacity to service your request\.
+If you get this error when you try to launch an instance or restart a stopped instance, AWS does not currently have enough available On\-Demand capacity to fulfill your request\.

 ### Solution<a name="troubleshooting-launch-capacity-description"></a>